Lady Dimitrescu and Bardock in Fortnite? Epic Games wants to know your opinion

 What will be the next Fortnite collaborations?

-As highlighted by Twitter user @Guile_GAG (via PCGamesN), Lady Dimitrescu (resident Evil), Banjo-Kazooie, Melina (ELDEN RING), Marcus Phoenix (Gears of War), Carl Johnson (Grand Theft Auto) and Princess Peach, to mention a few examples.
+As highlighted by Twitter user @Guile_GAG (via PCGamesN), in the category of games appears Lady Dimitrescu (resident Evil), Banjo-Kazooie, Melina (ELDEN RING), Marcus Phoenix (Gears of War), Carl Johnson (Grand Theft Auto) and Princess Peach, to name a few examples.

 In the anime, manga and comics section we can find high-profile personalities like Bardock (Dragon Ball Z), Sasuke Uchiha (Naruto), rogue (X Men), Iroh (Avatar the last Airbender) and Deathstroke.